frangucc/thenodechronbook/README.md

 Many also agreed that it was a 'desire to build something clever and useful' and said, 'once they figured it out, it got addicting.'

-I chose the graphic novel format because it helps us paint the 'cultural picture' of what it means to be a techy unlike any other medium.
+I chose the graphic novel format because it helps us paint that 'cultural picture' unlike any other medium.
 As a company, we like to think all people should be able to share in that 'atmosphere' (especially teens), no matter who or where they come from.

 With that said, careful choices had to be made on how work with such limited space for text.
 The challenge was so great that writing the first 150 pages took over two years of research.